-In acting, I often lacked consistency.
+As an actor, I often lacked consistency.
 I had some exceptional moments, but moments here and there don’t make a career.
-The most memorable of these moments took place many years ago — think decade-plus, but think fleetingly so we don’t drag uncomfortable age math into it.
+One memorable moment took place many years ago — think decade-plus, but think fleetingly so we don’t drag uncomfortable age math into it.
 I still lived in New York, A and I were a couple, and I performed Agnes in a scene from Agnes of God in front of Columbia University directing students.
 I had invited A to come and watch.

 My acting coach, who was also the directing instructor at Columbia, had asked to direct me in the scene as demonstration for her students.
 She was a great fan of my acting — not because I was so skilled or brilliant, but because she was a proponent of organic, truthful acting.
 I fit the bill because I was incapable of making something happen in myself that I didn’t actually feel.
 That means, I didn’t know how to fake anything.

-A non-actor might believe that “faking” is the very definition of acting.
-But with proper training, you learn to arrive authentically at the requisite emotions of a scene.
+A non-actor might believe that “faking” is the very definition of acting, but with proper training, you learn to arrive authentically at the requisite emotions of a scene.
 If your scene calls for tears because your lover is dying from a poisoned dart, you shed genuine tears.
-Not that you put yourself in a loony state of delusion where you believe the over-the-top circumstances of the scene are real.
-Instead, you access parts of you — be they memories or scenarios — to which you intrinsically relate, and apply them to the scene.
+Not because you put yourself in a loony state of delusion where you believe the over-the-top circumstance of poison darts.
+Instead, you access parts in yourself — be they memories or scenarios — to which you intrinsically relate, and apply them to the scene.
 Basically, you work yourself over emotionally, which is as challenging as it sounds.

-But as in every skill, with regimented training and practice, that mystical inner automaton we call second-nature, takes over.
+As with every skill, through regimented training and practice, that mystical inner automaton we call second-nature takes over.
 And when your scene calls for heartfelt sobbing, you produce true emotion and actual tears.

-The joke about eye-drops in lieu of tears, while not a myth, is a last resort to which no self-respecting actor would stoop without justification (such as an over-zealous assistant director barking into a bullhorn that they have the location for six more minutes only and they’re rolling NOW).
+The joke about eye-drops in lieu of tears, while not a myth, is a last resort to which no self-respecting actor would stoop without justification (such as shortage of time when an over-zealous assistant director barks into a bullhorn that they have the location for only six more minutes and they’re rolling NOW).

 In the scene, Agnes, a young nun and passionate naïf, confronts a journalist who’s there to dig up dirt on the convent.
 In front of the class at Columbia, the words poured out of my mouth and my cheeks burnt hot.
 I knew what it was not to trust this journalist woman who threatened what I held precious.
 More and more of Agnes’s panic came over me; I was Agnes.
 My chest tightened, my breath shortened, and from my depths, out came a wail about how the journalist was there to take god away from me.
-Loss gripped my heart, and my eyes flooded with tears.
+Loss gripped my heart; tears flooded my eyes.
 And it didn’t have to be about a nun fearful of losing her god.

 It was as if the entire class collectively dropped their jaw.
 My scene partner stared at me with reverence.
-In the front, A discreetly wiped a tear from his eye.
+In the front, A wiped a tear from his eye.
 Flushed and proud, my acting coach mime-squeezed me from her desk.
-But I was slightly trembling, because I did not have an off switch and the emotions had to fade down on their own.
+I was still slightly trembling because I didn’t have an off switch and the emotions had to fade down on their own.

 “Do you realize you’ve considered me a ‘great actress’ for years, even though we both agree most of my performances have been flawed?”
 He thought about it, then with surprise, nodded slowly.
 Until he shook it off.

-Then he exclaimed, “But!
+“But!
 When you played Agnes…!”
-And the old admiration glinted in his eyes.
+The old admiration glinted back in his eyes.

 Today, ages have passed.
 I’ve booked leads in independent films (satisfying to my ego) and commercials (satisfying to my bank account).
-But because I’m by nature hard on myself, only in the last year have I begun to sample the confidence of a professional.
-Not from any remarkable career breakthrough, but after years of roles and auditions and practice, it’s become easier to tap true emotions at will, and be more consistently taken over by the mystical inner automaton for a character.
+Because I’m by nature hard on myself, only in the last year have I begun to taste the confidence of a professional in myself.
+No remarkable career breakthrough has taken place, but after years of roles and auditions and practice, it’s become easier to tap true emotions at will, and be more consistently taken over by the mystical inner automaton for a character.

-Throughout the ups and downs, I’ve had occasion to hear both “never give up” and “have you considered a career change?”.
+Throughout the ups and downs, I’ve had occasion to hear both “have you considered a career change?” and “never give up.”

-The former was delivered by people who didn’t know me, the latter by people who cared about me and watched me struggle for years in a field in which few advance.
+The latter was delivered by people who didn’t know me, the former by people who cared about me and watched me struggle for years in a field in which few advance.